sashwot/DataScience/README.md

 # DataScience
 Data Wrangaling:

 .
-Achieved high prediction accuracy by implementing and fine-tuning various ML models.
+Achieved clean dataset by implementing robust data cleaning processes.

 .
-Led the project from data collection to model deployment, resulting in actionable health insights.
+Led the development of visualizations, resulting in clear and impactful data presentations.

 .
-Collaborated with healthcare professionals to interpret model results, enhancing the practical application of findings.
+Collaborated with team members to iterate on data models, enhancing visualization accuracy.

 .
-Implemented cross-validation and hyperparameter tuning, which improved model performance by 20%.
+Implemented advanced visualization techniques, which improved data interpretation by 30%.

 .
-Analyzed patient data to provide insights that informed healthcare decisions.
+Analyzed large datasets to provide insights that supported data-driven decisions.

 Employee Turnover Analytics: